 Keeping the Peace at Your Thanksgiving Table

-No matter how close your family is, you probably have at least two relatives who don't see eye to eye—and the events of this challenging year aren't going to make things easier.
+No matter how close your family is, you probably have at least two relatives who don't see eye to eye.
 If bickering has been a part of Thanksgivings past at your house, here are ways to set a mellower mood.

 Ask People to Behave.
 Try taking a direct approach while being as tactful as you can: Aunt Betty, I know you and Cousin Jim don't agree on politics, so can we discuss something else this Thanksgiving?
 I'll be talking to him, too.

 Find Neutral Topics.
 Are there a lot of sports fans in your family?
 (Pro football has played the role of Thanksgiving pacifier for years.)
 Are they outdoors enthusiasts?
 Craftspeople?
 Try to find consensus around shared hobbies and interests.

 Enlist Assistance.
 You know there's at least one other person in your family who would love to ditch the drama.
 Ask him or her to help you: You know how grumpy Carl can be when the family gets together.
 You both love vintage cars

 Play the Question Game.
 Think of inquiries that require some thought—What era would you like to have been born in?
 What's your idea of a perfect day?
 Things like that—and write them down on pieces of paper.
 Then distribute the papers after dinner and have each person ask a question.